When you say liver size, it usually means craniocaudal diameter of the right lobe of the liver. It should be measured in mid clavicular line.

-Why right lobe?
+Why measure the right lobe?

 The right lobe is chosen because it is much larger than the left lobe.
 It is about five to six times bigger, so it better represents the overall liver size.